Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 Replace your_client_id and your_client_secret with the values you obtained when creating the GitHub OAuth app.

-Now, Generate the NEXTAUTH_SECRET variable using the command :
+Now, generate the NEXTAUTH_SECRET variable using the command :

 openssl rand -base64 32